When I had my son, I honestly didn't know what to expect and the chaos that'll follow.

-For me, personally, the juggling was something I had to get used to and work out for myself.
+For me, personally, juggling was something I had to get used to and work out for myself.
 One of the best ways I found that helped me is to simplify my life by combatting life's clutter.
-Simplifying can mean many things to different people, to me it was getting rid of the things I didn't want or need and having a more organised way of life so I could truly focus towards a healthy, happy, productive life for my son and me.
+Simplifying can mean many things to different people, to me it was getting rid of the things I didn't want or need and having a more organised way of life so I could truly focus on a healthy, happy, productive life for my son and me.

-SIMPLIFY YOUR HOME
+01 - SIMPLIFY YOUR HOME

 Decluttering my home this way has not only saved me money but time.
-Not only my home is decluttered, but my mind as well so I can focus on the more important things.
+Not only my home is decluttered, but my mind is as well so I can focus on the more important things.
 I have one less thing to think about and more time with my child.

-PLANNING & ROUTINES
+02 - PLANNING & ROUTINES

 As a working single mom, planning has saved me time on many occasions.
-Whether it's meals, school pick-ups and drop-offs, grocery shopping, filling gas, going to the bank, homework, work, meetings, outings, family gatherings, laundry, whatever, having a plan helped me a great deal.
+Whether it's meals, school pick-ups and drop-offs, grocery shopping, filling gas, going to the bank, homework, work, meetings, outings, family gatherings, laundry and anything else that I had to do, big or small, having a plan helped me a great deal.

-Bear in mind; plans can and will change and, sometimes, it can throw you off-course, but that's fine - make adjustments as and when needed!
+Bear in mind; plans can and will change and, sometimes, it can throw you off course, but that's fine - make adjustments as and when needed!